UPPMAX/programming_formalisms/docs/introductions/intro.md

     We start with a more **theoretical introduction** covering software and mindsets for software development.

-!!! info "Learning objectives of 'Introduction'"
+!!! info "Learning outcomes of 'Introduction'"

     Learners can